Skip to main content.

 A series of statistical charts illustrating the condition of the descendants of former African slaves now in residence in the United States of AmericaImage courtesy of the Library of Congress, Prints & Photographs Division, LC-DIG-ppmsca-08994.

-As to who, more specifically, Du Bois intended to credit, it remains difficult to discern.
-The Atlanta University Bulletinfor May 1900, which included an article on the exposition, emphasizes how the work “was done entirely by Negroes—Dr. Du Bois and his assistants, most of whom are Atlanta University graduates.”
-Du Bois himself provides only slightly more clarity, recalling in his third and final autobiographical text, written late in life, “I got a couple of my best students and put a series of facts into charts,” resulting in the “most interesting set of drawings” that were displayed in Paris.
-And while Du Bois goes on to describe the contents of the charts as well as how “the details of finishing these fifty or more charts, in colors, with accuracy, was terribly difficult with little money, limited time, and not too much encouragement,” he does not name any of the students who might have helped to ease this challenging task.
+But these were not the same students who themselves created the charts.
+Their identities are more difficult to pinpoint with precision.
+An article from the May 1900 Atlanta University Bulletin describes how the work “was done entirely by Negroes--Dr. Du Bois and his assistants, most of whom are Atlanta University graduates.”
+Du Bois himself provides only a bit more detail, recalling in his third and final autobiographical text, written late in life, “I got a couple of my best students and put a series of facts into charts,” resulting in the “most interesting set of drawings” that were displayed in Paris.
+And while he goes on to describe the contents of the charts as well as how “the details of finishing these fifty or more charts, in colors, with accuracy, was terribly difficult with little money, limited time, and not too much encouragement,” he does not name any of the students who seemingly helped to ease this challenging task.

-Newspaper reportage of the Paris Exposition does name one former student, William Andrew Rogers, as responsible for having “executed“ the charts.
-The 1899-1900 Atlanta University College Bulletin confirms this role, listing Rogers's occupation as "Work on Paris Exhibit."
+Newspaper reportage does name one former student, William Andrew Rogers, as responsible for having “executed” the charts, and the 1899-1900 Catalogue of the Officers and Students confirms this role, listing Rogers's occupation as “Work on Paris Exhibit.”
 (Rogers had graduated the previous year.)
-But “based on the volume of the designs, each piece's complexity and detail, and the compressed project timeline,” as graphic designer Silas Munro confirms, “it seems implausible that Rogers and Du Bois worked alone to complete the project.”
-The fact that the first set of charts are more sophisticated in their visual design, and more professional in their execution, suggests that Rogers and Du Bois might have worked on the first series together, while enlisting additional students in the design and execution of the second set of charts.
+But “based on the volume of the designs, each piece's complexity and detail, and the compressed project timeline,” as Silas Munro confirms, “it seems implausible that Rogers and Du Bois worked alone to complete the project.”
+The fact that the first set of charts are more sophisticated in their visual design, and more professional in their execution, suggests that Rogers and Du Bois might have worked on the first series together, while enlisting other students in the design and execution of the second set of charts.

 Among the innovations of the Du Bois-Atlanta school was its required coursework.
-Long before any elite university offered training in data collection or analysis methods, Du Bois instructed his students in a full year of such methods, culminating in a term of applied research on “the social and economic conditions of the American Negro.”
-While there is minimal evidence as to the specific research tasks these students performed, it is generally acknowledged that this coursework was the mechanism by which Du Bois prepared his students for the role they would play after graduation, as satellite field sites for the data collection required to produce the annual reports.
+Long before any elite university offered training in data collection or analysis methods, Du Bois instructed his students in a full year of such methods, culminating in a term of applied research on “the social and economic conditions of the American Negro” during their senior year.
+While there is minimal evidence as to the specific research tasks these students performed, it is generally acknowledged that this coursework was the mechanism by which Du Bois prepared his students for the roles they would play after graduation as unofficial field sites for the data collection required to continue to produce the annual reports.

 A series of statistical charts illustrating the condition of the descendants of former African slaves now in residence in the United States of America